 Do you want to dynamically populate fields with your site content?
 Dynamic field options will automatically pull all post titles, categories, or similar details from your site, saving you the time and effort of creating and updating these options.

-In this tutorial, we’ll show you how to create dynamic field choices in WPForms.
+This tutorial will show you how to create dynamic field choices in WPForms.

 Adding a Dropdown, Multiple Choice, or Checkboxes Field